 Broken or Cracked Teeth

-Broken or cracked teeth can lead to the nerve of the tooth being damaged.
-This may mean the need for further treatment to save the tooth.
+Furthermore, broken or cracked teeth poses the risk of damaging the tooth nerve, potentially requiring additional treatment to save the tooth.

-• the tooth cutting your cheek or tongue
+• The tooth from cutting your cheek or tongue

 Types of Tooth Breaks and Tooth Cracks